Revisiting Laing

 Islington London 2015

-The meetings covered The Divided Self 1960, Sanity Madness and the Family 1964, The Politics of Experience 1967 and Knots 1970 ending with a screening of Asylum at Kingsley Hall.
-Filmed by Peter Robinson, Asylum documented the reality of everyday life at Archway, another experimental co-habitation space not dissimilar to Kingsley Hall set up by the Philadelphia Association whereby residents could live on equal terms in a sort of therapeutic alliance.
+The meetings covered The Divided Self 1960, Sanity Madness and the Family 1964, The Politics of Experience 1967 and Knots 1970 and ended with a screening of Asylum at Kingsley Hall.
+Filmed by Peter Robinson, Asylum documented the reality of everyday life at another experimental co-habitation space in Archway set up by the Philadelphia Association, not dissimilar to Kingsley Hall where residents could 'live on equal terms in a sort of therapeutic alliance'.

-To see those domestic scenes against the background of a 70s London, Ford Anglias, streets without yellow lines somehow felt like seeing a pared-down reality.
-The residents seem quaint and homogeneous without all the pre-figuring complications of today's trans-sexuality, cultural diversity, gender fluidity, etc. (watch the Asylum extract first).
+To see the domestic scenes there acting out against the background of a 70s London, Ford Anglias, streets without yellow lines somehow felt like seeing a pared-down reality.
+The residents seem quaint and even homogeneous without all the pre-figuring complications of today's social complexities, gender fluidity, cultural diversity, etc.

-That said we have a renewed social intolerance of those who trespass the collective fictions that bind us.
-That punish those who suffer insanity or deviation 'not because they suffer but because they are insufferable'.
+That said we have in our times a renewed social intolerance of those who trespass the collective fictions that bind us.
+To punish those who suffer in their deviation 'not because they suffer but because they are insufferable'.

 Laing and the anti-psychiatry movement sought to expose the institution of the family as the persecutor that both produced and dispatched so many to the brutality of the asylum.
-Anti-psychiatry drove at the foundations of both institutions.
-But in the process the asylum in its idea form, providing caring sanctuary from social violence has waned dangerously in the collective imagination not merely through the ideas of anti-psychiatry but the progressive devolution of responsibilities by the State.
+Anti-psychiatry drove at the foundations of both institutions - the family and the asylum.
+But in the process the asylum in its idea form, providing caring sanctuary from violence, inner and outer, has waned dangerously in the collective imagination not merely through the ideas of anti-psychiatry but the progressive relapse of state responsibilities.

 To look back we can ask where did all the asylums go?